Quantum entanglement in phase space: Results

-\textbf{Acknowledgments.}-- We are indebted to M. Walschaers for the inspiring and insightful discussions on the topic.
-This work is supported by the National Natural Science Foundation of China (Grants No. 12125402, No. 12405005), Beijing Natural Science Foundation (Grant No. Z240007), and the Innovation Program for Quantum Science and Technology (No. 2021ZD0301500).
-S.L. acknowledges the China Postdoctoral Science Foundation (No. 2023M740119).
-J. Guo acknowledges Postdoctoral Fellowship Program of CPSF (GZB20240027).
-M.F. was supported by the Swiss National Science Foundation Ambizione Grant No. 208886, and by The Branco Weiss Fellowship -- Society in Science, administered by the ETH Z\"{u}rich.
+\textbf{Acknowledgments.}-- We are indebted to M. Walschaers for inspiring and insightful discussions on the topic and to L. H. Zaw and E. Agudelo for valuable comments on our work.
+This work is supported by the National Natural Science Foundation of China (Grants No. 12125402, No. 12534016, No. 12405005, No. 12505010, No. 12447157), the Beijing Natural Science Foundation (Grant No. Z240007), and the China Postdoctoral Science Foundation (No. 2023M740119 and 2024M760072).
+J. Guo acknowledges the CPSF Postdoctoral Fellowship Program (No. GZB20240027).
+MF was supported by the Swiss National Science Foundation Ambizione Grant No. 208886, and by the Branco Weiss Fellowship -- Society in Science, administered by the ETH Z\"{u}rich.